sp-ankitprajapati/climate-risk-advisor/README.md

 # Climate Risk AI Advisor

-An AI agent that generates climate-risk reports grounded in real historical weather data — built to bridge climate science and software engineering.
+An AI agent that generates climate risk reports grounded in real historical weather data built to bridge climate science and software engineering.

 ## What it does
-Enter any location's coordinates → the agent fetches 15 years of real daily weather data, runs a statistical trend and anomaly analysis, then uses Gemini AI with function-calling to write a structured climate risk report — the same type of deliverable ESG consulting teams produce for corporate clients.
+Enter any location's coordinates → the agent fetches 15 years of daily weather data, runs a statistical trend and anomaly analysis, then uses Gemini AI with function calling to write a structured climate risk report the same type of deliverable ESG consulting teams produce for corporate clients.

 ## How it works